 The precious treasure of AStISI is the collection of computers.
 This collection spans a wide range of systems, including several HP and Digital computers.

-Among the most remarkable pieces of the HP collection of AStISI stands out the HP 9800: it is a desktop computer produced by Hewlett-Packard in the 70s.
-Other fascinating pieces in the AStISI collection are computers produced by DEC, including: PDP-8 (12-bit computers produced from 1965 to 1974); PDP-11 (16-bit computers produced from 1970 to 1997); VAX 11/780 (32-bit computers produced since the late 70s) and many others.
+Among the most notable pieces of AStISI's HP collection, the HP 9800 stands out: it is a desktop computer produced by Hewlett-Packard in the 1970s.
+Other fascinating pieces in AStISI's collection are computers produced by DEC, including: PDP-8 (12-bit computers produced from 1965 to 1974); PDP-11 (16-bit computers produced from 1970 to 1997); VAX 11/780 (32-bit computers produced since the late 1970s) and many others.
 These computers represent an overview of the history of computing, from mechanical machines to the most advanced systems of the 2000s.

 Challenges and Mission

-Preserving these relics of computer science is no easy task.
-AStISI faces numerous challenges, including finding permanent spaces for the collection, preserving systems in a functioning state, and involving new generations in the history of computing.
+Preserving these relics of computing is no easy task.
+AStISI faces numerous challenges, including finding permanent spaces for the collection, preserving systems in a functioning state, and engaging new generations in the history of computing.

 One of the main challenges is finding permanent spaces for the collection.
-AStISI is currently actively seeking solutions to this problem, involving the Swiss state, universities and municipalities.
-The preservation of the collection requires adequate space to exhibit the systems and allow the public to explore the history of computing.
+AStISI is currently actively seeking solutions to this problem, involving the Swiss State, universities and municipalities.
+Preservation of the collection requires adequate spaces to display the systems and allow the public to explore the history of computing.

-Keeping systems in a functioning state is another crucial challenge.
-The hard drives, power supplies, plastics, and magnetic media of these computers can degrade over time.
-AStISI devotes considerable efforts to keep these systems up and running for future generations.
+Preserving systems in a functional state is another crucial challenge.
+The hard drives, power supplies, plastic, and magnetic media in these computers can degrade over time.
+AStISI devotes considerable effort to keeping these systems up and running for future generations.

-Finally, AStISI is committed to ensuring the generational passage of this knowledge.
-Involving young people is essential to prevent the historical memory of computer science from being lost over time.
-The association is interviewing people who have contributed to the evolution of computer science, helping to document and share this valuable knowledge.
+Finally, AStISI is committed to ensuring the generational transfer of this knowledge.
+Involving young people is essential to prevent the historical memory of information technology from being lost over time.
+The association is interviewing people who have contributed to the evolution of computing, helping to document and share this precious knowledge.

 Interesting?